 10. Have a Print Portfolio

-In most career fields, having a print portfolio of your work to show at interviews is advantageous.
+In most career fields, having a print or online portfolio of your work to show at interviews is advantageous.

 11. Write Your Resume and Cover Letter